What is the UPCAT?

 Admission Into the University Through the UPCAT*

-If you decide to take the UP College Admission Test (UPCAT) on August 2009, you will be one among many thousands who aspire to enter the University of the Philippines.
+If you decide to take the UP College Admission Test (UPCAT), you will be one among many thousands who aspire to enter the University of the Philippines.
 (Last year, there were over 70,000 examinees.)

-Admission into UP depends not only on your performance in the UPCAT but also on your high school grades.
-Your weighted standardized scores on the UPCAT subtests in Language Proficiency, Reading Comprehension, Mathematics and Science, and the weighted average of final grades in your first three years in high school are combined.
-Moreover, to implement the policy of democratization to make the UP studentry more representative of the nation's population, socio- economic and geographic considerations are factored in the selection of campus qualifiers.
+The UPCAT consists of 4 subtests: Language Proficiency, Science, Mathematics and Reading Comprehension.
+Standardized scores on these subtests are combined with the weighted average of final grades in the first three years of high school to determine qualification into UP.
+Moreover, to implement the policy of democratization to make the UP studentry more representative of the nation’s population, socio-economic and geographic considerations are factored in the selection of campus qualifiers.

 Qualifying for a Campus*

-In your application, you have to choose two campuses from among nine (Baguio, Cebu, Diliman, Iloilo, Los BaƱos, Manila, Mindanao, Pampanga and Tacloban) and indicate them in order of preference.
+In your application, you are asked to choose two campuses from among nine (Baguio, Cebu, Diliman, Iloilo, Los Baños, Manila, Mindanao, Pampanga, and Tacloban) and indicate them in order of preference.
 You will also indicate two degree programs per campus on your UPCAT application form and rank them in order of preference.
 Your application will be processed according to your campus and course choices and in the order you specified.

-All applicants are ranked based on their admission grades which are the combined UPCAT Scores, high school grades and equity factors where applicable.
-They are then screened based on the choice of campuses and the top-ranking applicants, based on the quota and cut-off grade set by each campus, will qualify.
+All applicants are ranked based on their admission grades and then screened based on the choice of campuses.
+The top-ranking applicants, based on the quota and cut-off grade set by each campus, will qualify.
 Entry into UP Diliman or UP Manila tends to be competitive because these campuses are chosen by more applicants.
 If you qualify for your first choice, you will no longer be considered for your second choice of campus.
 But if you do not qualify for your first choice, you are automatically considered for your second choice of campus.

 Qualifying for a Program*